-From May 1 - October 31 there is a $7/night/person camping fee payable upon permit issuance at a backcountry permit office.
-Due to program fee requirements, there are no child or national land recreation pass discounts available.
-Winter backcountry camping permits (November 1 - April 30) are free.
+From May 1 through October 31, there is a $10 permit fee and additional $7/night per person camping fee payable upon permit issuance at a wilderness permit office.
+Winter wilderness camping permits (November 1–April 30) are free.

-Backcountry permits may be available the day before or day of a desired trip start date.
-Approximately half of all sites in a campground are set aside for walk-in campers.
+Wilderness permits may be available the day before or day of a desired trip start date.
+Approximately 30% of all sites in a campground are set aside for walk-in campers.
 However, that does not mean those sites will be available at all times.
 Backpackers on longer trips (4 or more nights) may take walk-in sites well in advance.
 Arrive early the day before your intended trip start date for the best campsite availability.
-No reservation fees are charged for walk-in permits, only the $7 / night / person camping fee is charged.
+There is a $10 permit fee and additional $7/night per person camping fees, payable at the time of permit issuance.
 Permits will not be issued after 4:30 pm at any location.

 Suggested Gear List

-The following items should be carried on every trip into Glacier’s backcountry:
+The following items should be carried on every trip into Glacier’s wilderness:

-Backcountry camping is restricted to 65 designated campgrounds with the exception of the Nyack / Coal Creek camping zone where both designated campgrounds and at large camping are available.
+Wilderness camping is available in 65 designated campgrounds throughout the park, with the exception of the Nyack / Coal Creek camping zone where both designated campgrounds and at large camping are available.

-A backcountry use permit is required for all overnight camping, and must be in your possession while in the backcountry.
+A wilderness use permit is required for all overnight camping, and must be in your possession while in the backcountry.
 They are valid only for the dates, locations, and party size specified.

-The maximum party size allowed is 12 persons.
-Each backcountry campground has 2-7 campsites.
-Each campsite is limited to four (4) people and two (2) tents (2-4 person).
+The maximum party size allowed is 12.
+Each wilderness campground has 2-7 campsites.
+Each campsite is limited to four (4) people.

 Leave No Trace

-Wheelchairs and trained aid dogs are appropriate accommodations in the backcountry.
-Due to potential hazardous interactions with bears, aid dogs are discouraged.
+Wheelchairs and trained service dogs are appropriate accommodations in wilderness.
+Due to potential hazardous interactions with bears, service dogs are discouraged.